Political representation: Representation by population

-This is the preferred (and very common) method for democratic countries, where elected representatives will be chosen by similarly-sized groups of voters defined by single-member districts.
+This is the preferred (and very common) method for democratic countries, where elected representatives are chosen by similarly-sized groups of voters defined by single-member districts.
 This is expressed commonly by the term "one person, one vote" in the US, and is commonly used to apply to equality between the many single-member districts that divide the country.
 The votes-to-seat ratio is commonly based on local census records of population.
-However even where districts are very equal in size, under the first-past-the-post electoral system, elected members receive wide variation of votes cast, due to varying number of voters within the population, varying voter turn-out rate, and varying percentage of votes cast that are necessary to win a plurality, from district to district.
+However even where districts are very equal in size of population, under the first-past-the-post electoral system, elected members receive wide variation of votes cast, due to varying number of voters within the population, varying voter turn-out rate, and varying percentage of votes cast that are necessary to win a plurality, from district to district.

 The associated shortened term "rep-by-pop" is used in Canada, where it means that each province is given the number of seats in the House of Commons that is equal to its portion of Canada's population.
-Where the election system used is not proportional as to parties, such as first-past-the-post voting, the House of Commons may still exhibit degree of disproportionality as to party representation, even if each province has its fair share of seats.
+Where the election system used is not proportional as to parties, such as first-past-the-post voting, the House of Commons may still exhibit a degree of disproportionality as to party representation, even if each province has its fair share of seats.

-Representation by area (not population)
+Representation by area or political unit (not population)

 This form of representation tends to occur as a political necessity for unifying many independent actors, such as in a federation (e.g. NATO, the UN).
 It is unusual (and controversial) where it exists within countries because of its violation of the 'one person, one vote' principle.

-Such over-representation may stem from a former existence as a self-identifying jurisdiction.
+Such over-representation of voters in sparsely-settled areas may stem from a former existence as a self-identifying jurisdiction.
 Examples of representation by area within countries tend to be historical remnants of when the components of those countries were separate colonies or states before their unification.
-For example, the American Constitution contains rep-by-area features due to smaller states already holding disproportionate power in the proceedings from the Articles of Confederation.
+For example, the Constitution of the United States contains rep-by-area features due to smaller states already holding disproportionate power in the proceedings from the Articles of Confederation, in which each state, of whatever geographical size and irrespective of the size of its delegation, had one vote.

 In Canada, each of the Territories is large in size geographically and each has one MP even though in each case its population size would not make them eligible for the MP.
-Prince Edward Island has more than expected representation in Parliament (in the Commons as well as the Senate) relative to Ontario, British Columbia, and Alberta, due to the historical reason that PEI was a colony equivalent constitutionally to Upper Canada and Lower Canada prior to Confederation.
-PEI is small so its relative over-representation is not due to area.
+Prince Edward Island has more than expected representation in Parliament (in the Commons as well as the Senate) relative to the per capita representation rate in Ontario, British Columbia, and Alberta, due to the historical reason that PEI was a colony equivalent constitutionally to Upper Canada and Lower Canada prior to Confederation.
+PEI is geographically small so its relative over-representation is not due to area, as is the case in the Territories.